dotthefox/PvZCypress-BFN/README.md

 See [LICENSE.txt](LICENSE.txt)

 # Building
-Cypress should build out out of the box as long as you're using Visual Studio 2026.
+Cypress - BFN should build out out of the box as long as you're using Visual Studio 2026.

 # Usage
 TODO - more in depth instructions here